ndotie/react-laravel-pagin/README.md

-# Getting Started with React Laravel Pagin
+# Introduction React Laravel Pagin

 This is a simple tool which enables people who works with react with backend of laravel api and wanted to consume the laravel pagination results.